MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-247-Commodity-Supplemental-Food-Program/section-247.1.md

 *Applicant* means any person who applies to receive program benefits.
 Applicants include program participants applying for recertification.

-*Breastfeeding women* means women up to one year postpartum who are breastfeeding their infants.

 *Caseload* means the number of persons the State agency may serve on an average monthly basis over the course of the caseload cycle.

 *Caseload cycle* means the period from January 1 through the following December 31.

 *Certification* means the use of procedures to determine an applicant's eligibility for the program.

-*Certification period* means the period of time that a participant may continue to receive program benefits without a review of his or her eligibility.
+*Certification period* means the period during which a CSFP participant may continue to receive benefits under CSFP without a formal review of eligibility.

-*Children* means persons who are at least one year of age but have not reached their sixth birthday.

 *Commodities* means nutritious foods purchased by USDA to supplement the diets of CSFP participants.